SnehalKaranje/springboot-blog-rest-api/README.md

 - @PathVariable (Bind url template variable into method argument)
 - @PutMapping (Used to annotate handler method to handle HTTP PUT request.
 Combination of @RequestMapping annotation and Request method 'put')
 - @DeleteMapping (Used to annotate handler method to handle HTTP DELETE request.
 Combination of @RequestMapping annotation and Request method 'delete')
+-@RequestParam (makes Spring to map request parameters from the GET/POST request to method argument.)

 ### Lombok annotations
 - @Data (Generates getters, setters, toString, hashCode, equals at runtime.
 Equivalent to {@code @Getter @Setter @RequiredArgsConstructor @ToString @EqualsAndHashCode})